aimms/how-to/C_Deployment/151-version-control-aimmspack-backup.rst

 .. note::

-	This article was originally posted to the AIMMS Tech Blog on September 18, 2014 by Marcel.
+	This article was originally posted to the AIMMS Tech Blog on September 18, 2014 by Marcel Roelofs.

 .. sidebar:: Don't be a git use Version Control